AstralRanger/UWaterlooApi/README.md

 ###About
 A client library created in C# that allows users to quickly jump in and start using uWaterloo's OpenData API.
+This will hopefully help create a lower barrier of entry to the API, as users will no longer have to worry about Anonymous Types, WebClients, JSON, etc.

 ###Where do I get my API key?
 https://api.uwaterloo.ca/